elasticdeeplearning/edl/doc/boss_tutorial.md

     It's easy to update your local training program to be running with distributing mode:

-    - Pre-process the datase with RecordIO format
+    - Dataset

-        We have done this in the Docker image `paddlepaddle/edl-example` using `dataset.covert` API as follows:
+        Pre-process the dataset to convert to RecordIO format, We have done this in the Docker image `paddlepaddle/edl-example` using `dataset.covert` API as follows:

         ``` python